Why It’s Important to Clean an Outdoor Swimming Pool

 - Calcium hardness

-Aim for a pool pH somewhere in the range of 7.2 to 7.6.
-When water stays balanced, it keeps swimmers safe while also avoiding cloudiness.
+Most comfortable water hits a mark from 7.2 to 7.6 on the pH chart.
+Balanced conditions guard against irritation, plus help prevent foggy appearance over time.
 Equipment tends to hold up better under these conditions.
-Should chemicals fall out of balance, tweak them slowly – then check the water again once done.
+Should chemicals fall out of balance, tweak them slowly, then check the water again once done.

 Shock the Pool if Needed